IoT-Makers/sigfox-platform/README.md

 Feel free to submit a Pull Request and don't forget to add you name and your useful links ;)

-> Made with  :heart:  by Antoine de Chassey & Louis Moreau
+> Made with &nbsp;:heart:&nbsp; by Antoine de Chassey & Louis Moreau